 You will acquire the knowledge and skills to work in different fields of the process industry, most typically in research, development, and innovation functions of chemical companies and equipment manufacturers.

-Other prospective positions include overseeing the construction of new plants, assessing safety and environmental issues, supervising plant operations, etc.
+Other prospective positions include overseeing the construction of new plants, assessing the safety and environmental issues, supervising plant operations, etc.

 You might find placement in the chemical, biomass refining, food processing or metallurgical industries.
 Graduates of this programme have found jobs in companies such as Outotec, UPM, Stora Enso, Norilsk Nickel, Orion Pharma, Dow, Kemira.